Wyko/essential_deathworlders/content/books/deathworlders-cleaned/chapter-61-violence.md

 First time for IRISH, but he knew what to do.
 Good.
 The *real* problem was hefting the patient.
 Warhorse knew (and personally trained) all four human beings strong enough to do it.

 Time to test number four.
-“You good for this, bro?”
+"You good for this, bro?"

-Butler’s helmet bobbed in a nod. “‘Course I feckin’ am!
-Are you?”
+Butler’s helmet bobbed in a nod. "‘Course I feckin’ am!
+Are you?"

 Adam grinned, stepped to his side of the stretcher.
 They heaved.
 Enjoyably weighty for Adam.
 Butler struggled fiercely under the Guv’s mass but that was okay, just more training in his future.
 They got it done, and they got the patient moved.
 Back on *Cally* they had a crane for this.